We know that higher education is a significant investment, but it’s also one that offers a significant return on your investment.

 This is the amount charged to process a new loan application.

-If you qualify for a Federal Direct Loan or loans and wish to accept, you must complete your Direct Loan entrance counseling and sign a Master Promissory Note (MPN) online at https://studentaid.gov between July 1 and Aug.
+If you qualify for a Federal Direct Loan(s) and wish to accept, you must complete your Direct Loan entrance counseling external website and sign a Master Promissory Note (MPN) external website online between July 1 and Aug.
 1 to ensure adequate processing time before your fall tuition balance is due.

 Wilkes University’s Office of Student Financial Services will receive electronic notification that you have completed the requirements.

-Parents should NOT complete the requirements on your behalf.
-This federal requirement is designed to help YOU understand your rights and repayment responsibilities.
+Parents should not complete the requirements on your behalf.
+This federal requirement is designed to help you understand your rights and repayment responsibilities.

 NOTE: Although the maximum borrowing potential for the academic year for a first-year student is $5,500, the 1.057% origination fee referenced elsewhere will result in a net loan amount of $5,442.